cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mike Christensen treats individuals throughout Canada via teletherapy and also offers online training for mental health professionals throughout the world.
 If you have a question for Mike, or wish to contact him, you can find him at [www.FeelingGoodInstitute.com](http://www.FeelingGoodInstitute.com).

 Mon, 26 Nov 2018 09:00:00 +0000

-### 117: Stephanie James Interview (Part 3) — The Trifecta of Feeling Terrific
+## 117: Stephanie James Interview (Part 3) — The Trifecta of Feeling Terrific

 [rss](http://feelinggood.libsyn.com/117-stephanie-james-interview-part-3-the-trifecta-of-feeling-terrific)

-I recently did two terrific interviews (Podcasts #92 and #111) with Stephanie James on her superb radio show and podcast, **<u><a href="https://www.thesparkpod.com/episodes/">The Spark</a></u>**.
+I recently did two terrific interviews (Podcasts #92 and #111) with Stephanie James on her superb radio show and podcast, **<u>[The Spark](https://www.thesparkpod.com/episodes/)</u>**.
 Today, Fabrice and I are bringing you my third and final interview with Stephanie, as we describe how to convert conflicted relationships into loving, rewarding ones.

 Stephanie said it was her favorite interview, although all three were really fun for me.
 Today you will once again hear how dynamic, warm and positive she is!

 My first interview with Stephanie was on the amazing inner power we all have to change our thoughts, feelings, actions, and lives.
 We talked about how to transform your automatic negative thoughts and create a more joyful present and a more fulfilling future.

 My second interview with Stephanie was on the evolution of traditional Cognitive Behavioral Therapy (CBT) into the new TEAM-CBT.
 We highlighted the amazing new motivation-busting techniques that can lead to extraordinarily rapid recovery.

-Stephanie also recently interviewed our beloved colleague, Dr. Matthew May, a psychiatrist who is a phenomenal TEAM therapist. [live therapy with Marilyn.](https://www.thesparkpod.com/episodes/029-breakthrough-to-healing-with-dr-matthew-may/"> Click here if you'd like to take a look and listen.</a> Matt has worked with Fabrice and me on our podcasts--you may remember the amazing and inspiring podcasts featuring <a href= "https://feelinggood.com/2017/08/07/049-live-session-marilyn-testing-empathy-part-1/)
+Stephanie also recently interviewed our beloved colleague, Dr. Matthew May, a psychiatrist who is a phenomenal TEAM therapist.
+[Click here if you'd like to take a look and listen](https://www.thesparkpod.com/episodes/029-breakthrough-to-healing-with-dr-matthew-may/.

+Matt has worked with Fabrice and me on our podcasts--you may remember the amazing and inspiring podcasts featuring [live therapy with Marilyn.](https://feelinggood.com/2017/08/07/049-live-session-marilyn-testing-empathy-part-1/)

 Stephanie is a outstanding therapist and radio personality from Colorado.
 It was an honor to be on her show on three occasions.
 Stephanie is co-authoring a book on how to live a “spark-filled life.”
 It should be completed soon, so you’ll likely be hearing much more from Stephanie during 2019!